axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-03-radical-companies-for-the-impatient.markdown

    <li>Whereas stocks represent a fixed percentage of the company <em>forever</em>, <span class="_paradigm">RAD</span>s represent a dynamic <em>percentage</em> of ownership<em> at each cycle</em>.</li>
    <li><span class="_paradigm">RAD</span>s represent any kind of contribution, not just financial.
 In fact, <span class="_paradigm">RAD</span>s account for the unaccountable.</li>
   </ul>
  <p>Co-owners then get to distribute <span class='_paradigm'>RAD</span>s according to their individual judgment.
-Co-owners do this by recognizing the contributons of other co-owners.
+Co-owners do this by recognizing the contributions of other co-owners.
 The end result is that a number of <span class="_paradigm">RAD</span>s are given to other co-owners.
 The value of the whole emerges from the judgment of the many.</p>
  <p>Other important observations about <span class="_paradigm">RAD</span>s,</p>
   <ul>
    <li style="text-indent:0;"><span class="_paradigm">RAD</span>s are not a currency.</li>